- 1(Of a revolution or conflict) without violence or killing: a bloodless coupMore example sentences

 - But bloodless revolutions have been rather rare in Europe.

-- 2(Of the skin) drained of colour: his bloodless lipsMore example sentences
+- 2(Of the skin or a part of the body) drained of color: his bloodless lipsMore example sentences

 - His purple eyes are dull, and his skin is as bloodless as a corpse's.

 - And it was hard enough to think about her in the dream, what with her pale skin and bloodless face.

 - Her hair was pure white, her skin was ivory white, and her lips were almost bloodless.

 - 2.1(Of a person) cold or unemotional: a shrewd and bloodless Hollywood mogulMore example sentences

 - Martha is a bloodless engineer in the kitchen, as well as a disciplinarian in the dining room.